Japanese submarine I-26: Eighth war patrol

 With her repairs complete, I-26 returned to Penang on 20 February 1944, then got back underway on 27 February 1944 to begin her eighth war patrol.
 During the patrol, Kusaka and his crew committed war crimes in their treatment of the survivors of Allied ships.

 After landing 10 Indian revolutionaries of the Hikari Kikan espionage office on the Indian coast west of Karachi in early March 1944, I-26 began antishipping operations in the Arabian Sea.
 On 16 March 1944, she torpedoed the American 8,298-gross register ton armed tanker SS H. D. Collier — a ship operated by Standard Oil of California and making a voyage from Iran to Bombay with a cargo of 103,000 barrels of kerosene — in the Arabian Sea 330 nmi south-southwest of Karachi.
 H. D. Collier′s stern caught fire, with the flames engulfing her stern gun, and her radio aerials were destroyed.
 I-26 surfaced and opened fire with her deck gun, but H. D. Collier′s United States Navy Armed Guard personnel could not bring her forward gun to bear on I-26.
 H. D. Collier′s crew and gunners abandoned ship, and she sank at 21°30′N 066°11′E.

-On 21 March 1944 I-26 torpedoed the Norwegian motor tanker MV Grena — which as on a voyage in ballast from Aden to Abadan, Iran — in the Arabian Sea 30 nmi off the coast of Muscat and Oman at 20°48′N 059°38′E. Grena broke in two and sank, with seven members of Grena′s 42-man crew losing their lives.
+On 21 March 1944 I-26 torpedoed the Norwegian motor tanker MV Grena — which was on a voyage in ballast from Aden to Abadan, Iran — in the Arabian Sea 30 nmi off the coast of Muscat and Oman at 20°48′N 059°38′E. Grena broke in two and sank, with seven members of Grena′s 42-man crew losing their lives.
 In a harbinger of the behavior Kusaka and his crew would show toward survivors later in the month, I-26 surfaced and opened gunfire on Grena′s survivors, although she did not hit them.